NL12143/Microsoft365DSC/README.md

 </a>

 ## Quick Install PS v5
-Note: best install and run using Powershell v5.
-For v7 [read this first](https://github.com/NL12143/Microsoft365DSC/blob/Dev/docs/docs/user-guide/get-started/powershell7-support.md)

 Run the following PowerShell v5, as an ADMIN:

 ```PowerShell
 Install-Module -Name Microsoft365DSC -Scope AllUsers -Force
 Update-M365DSCModule # Install dependencies like az, graph, intune,
 ```
+Note: best install and run using Powershell v5.
+For v7 [read this first](https://github.com/NL12143/Microsoft365DSC/blob/Dev/docs/docs/user-guide/get-started/powershell7-support.md)

 ## First runs

-Do NOT run this against your production tenant withour careful settings the various permissions.
-Use App Registrations (delegated or as app with secret) as much as possible.
-For production [MUSR read](https://github.com/NL12143/Microsoft365DSC/blob/Dev/docs/docs/user-guide/get-started/authentication-and-permissions.md)
+Do NOT run this against your production tenant without careful setting the various permissions.
+Use App Registration (delegated or as app, with secret) as much as possible.
+For production [MUST read](https://github.com/NL12143/Microsoft365DSC/blob/Dev/docs/docs/user-guide/get-started/authentication-and-permissions.md)

 For information on how to get started, additional documentation or additional resources, please navigate to the official web site at